 Cut out the images that you colored in (an adult should help with this).
 Glue them onto the paper plate that you painted earlier.
 Add a little more glue around the images and press some fake snow on top.
 Set the plate aside to dry before moving on to the final step.

 If you want more glitter and sparkle on your plate, then use glitter glue to add stars.
-You can also add more sparkle to the reindeer, Rudolph’s nose, and Santa’s sleigh.
+You can also add as much glitter as you want to the reindeer, Rudolph’s nose, and Santa’s sleigh.
 Make sure you set it aside to dry completely before doing the final step.

 Step 4